-The Art of the Plant Steering Committee, Canadian Museum of Nature and Canada Agriculture and Farm Museum jointly welcome botanical artists from across Canada to the nation’s capital to celebrate this milestone exhibition event and Art of the Plant Botanical Art Conference.
-Participants are invited to enjoy a complement of guided tours, instructional workshops and speaker presentations led by specialists over the duration of the three-day conference.
+The Art of the Plant Steering Committee, Canadian Museum of Nature and Canada Agriculture and Farm Museum jointly welcomed botanical artists from across Canada to the nation’s capital to celebrate this milestone exhibition event.
+A Botanical Art Conference complemented the exhibit and presented many enjoyable learning experiences from guided tours, instructional workshops and speaker presentations led by specialists.

 Wednesday May 23